![]() |

 Nasimi joined the Hurufis, assuming the name Nasimi in imitation of his teacher, who was named Naimi.

-Because of their non-dualistic beliefs, the Hurifis were often persecuted.
-After the death of his teacher at the hands of Tamerlane's son, Nasimi journeyed across much of the Middle East to spread the teachings of Hurufism and to write sacred poetry.
+The Hurufis were often persecuted for their unorthodox beliefs.
+After the death of his teacher at the hands of Tamerlane's son, Nasimi journeyed across much of the Middle East to spread the teachings of Hurufism and to write his poetry.

 In 1417, he was arrested by the orthodox religious authorities in Aleppo, Syria, where he was executed for his "blasphemous" teachings and poetry.